aspose-ocr/Aspose.OCR-Documentation/net/getting-started/system-requirements/_index.md

 ## GPU support

+GPU-accelerated Aspose.OCR for .NET (**Aspose.OCR-GPU**) has additional system requirements compared to the generic (CPU-based) version of the library:

+- The library can only be used on 64-bit operating systems.
-To use **Aspose.OCR-GPU** you will need a [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) and [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
+- You will need a [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) and [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
   Read [Installation Guides](https://docs.nvidia.com/cuda/index.html#installation-guides) to learn how to install and check for correct operation of the **CUDA Development Tools** on your system.